standard-for-public-code/standard-for-public-code/criteria/use-a-coherent-style.md

 * The style guide SHOULD include expectations for inline comments and documentation for non-trivial sections.
 * Including expectations for [understandable English](use-plain-english.md) in the style guide is OPTIONAL.

-## What this does not do

-* Help contributors write well or effectively explain what they do.

 ## How to test

 * Confirm that contributions are in line with the style guides specified in the documentation.